Countess Éva Thököly of Késmárk: Life

 Éva Thököly was born on February 1, 1659, in Kežmarok.
-She was born as the sixth child, the youngest of his two sisters.
-She was a half-orphan from the age of nine months, when he lost his twenty-two-year-old mother.
+She was born as the sixth child, the youngest of her two sisters.
+She was a half-orphan from the age of nine months, when she lost her twenty-two-year-old mother.

 Her father, István Thököly, was a member of the anti-Habsburg conspiracy organized by Palatine Ferenc Wesselényi from 1664, which he supported with large sums of money.
 Therefore, when the conspiracy was liquidated in 1670.
 At the end of November, the imperial troops led by General Heister besieged him in Orava Castle.
 After a two-week siege, the defenders were forced to give up the castle on December 10, after the seriously ill, István Thököly died in the excitement of the siege on December 4.
 After the death, his son, Imré, his followers escaped from the castle and took refuge in Likava Castle in the Liptó County, together with his two sisters, Katalin and Mária.
 However, Éva lived through the siege of the castle by her father's side, and after the surrender of the castle, the occupying German troops imprisoned them for a while.